 2. State clearly the diagnosed disability (including a DSM-IV code where appropriate).

 3. Describe the functional limitations resulting from the disability.

 4. Include complete educational, developmental, and medical history relevant to the disability for which testing accommodations are being requested.

 5. Include a list of all test instruments used in the evaluation report and relevant subtest scores used to document the stated disability (does not apply to physical or sensory disabilities of a permanent or unchanging nature).

-6. Describe the specific accommodations requested and detailed explanation of why each accommodation is recommended.
+6. Describe the specific accommodations requested and a detailed explanation of why each accommodation is recommended.

 7. List relevant medications.
 Does medication substantially limit college-level academic pursuits?
-If yes, how substantial is the limitation?
-Does the individual experience any side effects from the medication in such a way as to negatively affect his or her ability to study and or learn?
+If so, how substantial is the limitation?
+Does the individual experience any side effects from the medication that may negatively affect his or her ability to study and or learn?

 *Prescription pad notes will not be accepted.

 Student must contact the student services coordinator if he/she has a disability and desires accommodations.
 Student must provide required documentation to establish the need for accommodations.
 Student must contact all of his/her individual instructors regarding the accommodations each individual quarter.